benwainwright/reithd/README.md

 ### SSH

-Reithd will generate a file called `~/.ssh/config.reith.socks` and automatically comment out or uncomment any lines starting with `ProxyCommand`.
+Reithd will generate a file called `~/.ssh/config.reith.socks` and automatically comment out or uncomment any lines starting with `ProxyCommand` when the network changes.
 You can make use of this file by inserting the line

 ```bash
 include ~/.ssh/config.reith.socks